Nick Maton Player Props: Tigers vs. Twins

 Nick Maton At The Plate

-- Maton is batting .153 with six doubles, six home runs and 30 walks.
+- Maton is hitting .151 with six doubles, six home runs and 33 walks.

-- In 35.4% of his games this year (23 of 65), Maton has picked up at least one hit, and in five of those games (7.7%) he recorded at least two.
+- In 35.3% of his 68 games this season, Maton has picked up at least one hit.
+He's also had five multi-hit games.

-- Maton has an RBI in 15 of 65 games this season, with multiple RBI in four of them.
+- Maton has had an RBI in 15 games this year (22.1%), including four multi-RBI outings (5.9%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored a run in 20 of 65 games so far this season.
+- He has scored at least one run 22 times this season (32.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.